Degree Student Status

 A leave of absence means that a student in good standing, who is eligible for continued enrollment, ceases to be enrolled and is guaranteed readmission.

-- Students submit a written application for a leave of absence to their college/school prior to the beginning of the semester that the leave will take effect.
+- Student must submit a request for a leave of absence, in writing, to their college/school prior to the beginning of the semester that the leave will take effect.
 To be confirmed, leave forms must be signed by both the student and their dean.

 - Leaves are granted for a finite period of time, and normally may not exceed four semesters.
 A leave normally may not be granted to students on academic trial or disciplinary probation.